 Suzana Mendes was born in Lisbon in a family with no particular musical background.
 She studied piano, harpsichord and music pedagogy, and followed further studies on harpsichord and Early Music in Amsterdam, Oslo and Cologne.
 She studied with Ketil Haugsand and Richard Egarr, and participated in many courses for early music where she worked with some of the best specialist in this area.
 She dedicates special attention to Iberian music of the 16th and 17th century, and in this field she has worked with M. S. Kastner, G. Doderer, C. Rosado Fernandes and Luisa Morales.

-She appears throughout Europe as a solo performer as well as a member of several ensembles.
-Amongst others, she has performed with Ensemble Resonanz, Concerto Koeln, Cordate, Harmonia Parnassia and Ensemble Affetto.
-She has also performed on album and radio recordings.
+She appeared throughout Europe as a solo performer as well as a member of several ensembles.
+She has performed on album and radio recordings, and played with Ensemble Resonanz, Concerto Koeln, Cordate, Harmonia Parnassia and Ensemble Affetto, amongst others.
+She has been correpetitor and tuner at the early music courses of Academia de Música Antiga de Lisboa.

 She plays a clavichord built by herself in 2001, a copy of a Krämer, Göttingen, 1804, and a copy of an anonymous German instrument around 1700 (Leipzig Nr.
 10), built by Geert Karman in 1992.